-children.
-In the 2016/2017 school year, on average, there were 20.2 pupils per class.
-At the beginning of the $2016/2017^2$ school year, 10~072~SEN children pursued education at mainstream basic schools or 5.75% of the basic school population.
+SEN children.
+In the 2018/2019 school year, on average, there were 21 students per class.
+At the beginning of the 2018/20194 school year, 11 797 SEN children pursued education at mainstream basic schools or 6.4% of the basic school population.

-In the first educational cycle, pupils are taught by a general (class) teacher.
-In grade 1, there is another teacher present during half of the lessons; usually, it is a pre-school teacher.
+In the first educational cycle, students are taught by a general (class) teacher.
+In grade 1, there is another teacher present during half of the lessons; usually, it is a preschool teacher.
 In the second educational cycle, the instruction is primarily provided by a class teacher, but instruction of individual subjects is provided by specialist teachers.
 In the third cycle, specialist teachers deliver all lessons.